Beamma/GrapeVinePublic/README.md

 ## Intellectual Property

-Intellectual Property is owned by Joel Bremner and the University Of Canterbury
+Intellectual Property is owned by the above mentioned contributers and the University Of Canterbury

 ## References